Permify/permify/docs/documentation/docs/api-overview/check-api.md

 In Permify, you can perform two different types access checks,

 - **resource based** authorization checks, in form of `Can user U perform action Y in resource Z ?`
-- **data filtering (coming soon)** authorization checks , in form of `Which records can user U edit ?`
+- **data filtering** authorization checks , in form of `Which records can user U edit ?`

-In this section we'll investigate proior check request of Permify: **resource based** authorization checks.
-You can find subject based access checks in [data filtering] section.
+In this section we'll investigate prior check request of Permify: **resource based** authorization checks. <!-- You can find subject based access checks in [data filtering] section. -->

+## Request

 **Path:** POST /v1/permissions/check